What is Zakah?

 “Those who withhold in miserliness what Allah has given them out of His grace should not take it as good for them.
 Instead, it is bad for them.
 They shall be forced, on the Doomsday, to put on what they withheld, as iron-collars round their necks.
 To Allah belongs the inheritance of the heavens and the earth.
 Allah is All-Aware of what you do.”(Quran, 3:180)

 “O you who believe, many of the rabbis and the monks do eat up the wealth of the people by false means and prevent (them) from the way of Allah.
 As for those who accumulate gold and silver and do not spend it in the way of Allah, give them the ‘good’ news of a painful punishment.”(Quran, 9:34)

 These are the plain warnings to the Muslim community to make them more generous and look after the needy.

-Reward for paying Zakah
+The reward for paying Zakah

-Allah has bestowed uncountable favors upon us.
+Allah has bestowed uncountable favours upon us.
 He has also blessed His slaves with wealth.
 He ordered His slaves to spend wealth in His way and by doing so there will be an increase in our blessings and wealth and it will not diminish.
 Therefore, Zakah should be given with the sole intention of pleasing Allah and to get the reward in the Hereafter.
 Allah has promised a wonderful result: